mathleite/Formula-TG/README.md

 # Formula-TG
-Project done with Docker and PHP7
+Project done with `Docker,composer and PHP7`